BLUE RHINO AI

 3 Waist-Up Head to waist, hands visible Warm & empathetic

-4 Waist-Up (different outfit) Same as #3, different look Direct & authoritative
+4 Waist-Up (different outfit) Same as #3, different shirt Direct & authoritative

-5 Full Standing Head to knees Friendly & upbeat
+5 Chest-Up Head to mid-chest Confident & upbeat

 Different framings = different avatar "looks."
 Different vocal energy = a natural-sounding avatar that doesn't feel robotic.
-This combination is how we keep your content fresh and realistic.
+Talk about anything you want — the AI only learns from how you sound and move.

 Recording Guide